maxutility2011/ezLiveStreaming/README.md

 ## Prerequisites:

 - Two physical or virtual servers: they can be your own PCs, or cloud virtual machines on AWS EC2 or Google Cloud Compute.
 In my demo setup, I use Ubuntu 24.04 for the management server and Amazon Linux 2023 for the live worker server.
 In reality, all the ezLiveStreaming services can be packed on a single machine.
 This is what I have been doing for my own dev and test.
 However, for a more general demonstration, I choose to use a two server setup.
+The worker server should have at least 100GB of disk space.

 - You need to install **docker**, **docker-compose**, **git**, **aws-cli** and optionally **redis-cli**.
 On some OSes such as Amazon Linux, docker-compose needs to installed separately from docker.
 If you choose to use Amazon Linux, **aws-cli** is pre-installed in the AMI image.